haacked/haacked.com/_posts/archived/2007/2007-05-23-beta-incubator-for-.net-open-source-projects.aspx.markdown

 ---
 title: 'BETA: Incubator for .NET Open Source Projects'
 date: 2007-05-23 -0800
-tags: []
+tags: [oss,microsoft]
 redirect_from: "/archive/2007/05/22/beta-incubator-for-.net-open-source-projects.aspx/"
 ---

 There’s been a lot written about whether or not [Microsoft is doing enough to support Open Source Projects](http://blog.davestechshop.net/archive/2006/09/16/MicrosoftShouldSupportOpenSource.aspx?Pending=true "Microsoft Should Financially Support Open Source Projects") on its platform.
 In the past, Microsoft’s report card in this area was not one to take home to mom.